Shiga Prefecture: Politics

-The current governor of Shiga is Taizō Mikazuki, a former member of the House of Representatives from Shiga (DPJ, 3rd district), who was narrowly elected in July 2014 with center-left support against ex-METI-bureaucrat Takashi Koyari (supported by the center-right national-level ruling parties) to succeed governor Yukiko Kada.
-In June 2018, he was overwhelmingly reelected to a second term against only one, Communist challenger.
+Taizō Mikazuki, a former member of the House of Representatives from Shiga, was narrowly elected governor in July 2014 with center-left support against ex-METI-bureaucrat Takashi Koyari (supported by the center-right national-level ruling parties) to succeed governor Yukiko Kada.
+In June 2018, he was overwhelmingly reelected to a second term against one challenger, a communist.

-The prefectural assembly has 44 members from 16 electoral districts, and is still elected in unified local elections (last round: 2019).
+The prefectural assembly has 44 members from 16 electoral districts, and is elected in unified local elections.
 As of July 2019, the assembly was composed by caucus as follows: LDP 20 members, Team Shiga (CDP, DPP, former Kada supporters etc.) 14, JCP 4, Sazanami Club (of independents) 3, Kōmeitō 2, "independent"/non-attached 1.

 In the National Diet, Shiga is represented by four directly elected members of the House of Representatives and two (one per ordinary election) of the House of Councillors.
 For the proportional representation segment of the lower house, the prefecture forms part of the Kinki block.
 After the national elections of 2016, 2017 and 2019, the directly elected delegation to the Diet from Shiga consists of (as of August 1, 2019):